AniketKumarC007/Recruiter-Tool-PERN-Stack/README.md

 //   host: "localhost",
 //   port: 5432,
 //   database: "candidate"
-// }); for connecting it to local postgresql db.
+// });and modify the credentials to connect it to own postgresql db.

-6. Once the dependencies are installed, start the server using `node index.js`.
+5. Once the dependencies are installed, start the server using `node index.js`.

 ### Running the Frontend